liqd/adhocracy4/docs/datamodel.md

 ### phase types (also called phase content)

--   not stored in database, registered at startup
+-   not stored in database, registered at setup
 -   each django app can define new phase types
 -   describes possible actions in current phase
     -   used for permissions